“I wanted to help them take away amazing memories to cherish and to inspire them to use this experience in everything they did moving forward.”

 Once upon a time, I too was a Manurewa High School student.
-To have this opportunity to be an adult leader meant I could not only be honoured in sharing this special trip but also be a big part in ensuring the students could see far deeper than what meets the eye.
-I wanted to help them take away very special memories to cherish, and to inspire them to use this experience to go far beyond what they set out to achieve in the future.
+To have this opportunity to be an adult leader meant I could not only have the honour in sharing this special trip but also help to ensure the students saw far deeper than what meets the eye.
+I wanted them to take away amazing memories to cherish and to inspire them to use this experience in everything they did moving forward.

-Each well-planned visit meant we could experience the very most of the situation we were in.
-We stayed in a small village and became “one of the family” by staying in family huts.
-We also participated in customary traditional ceremonies, stepped in the shoes of the very rich culture and all of this really gave a much bigger appreciation to what luxuries we have in our own lives.
+Each well-planned visit meant we could experience the very most of our surroundings.
+Welcomed into a small village, we became “one of the family” by staying in community huts.
+We also participated in customary traditional ceremonies and stepped in the shoes of the dynamic culture—all of this giving us a much bigger appreciation for what luxuries we have in our own lives.

-This amazing journey for just over two weeks brought special moments I personally will treasure forever.
-The impact we each had on one another was a big eye opener.
-You think you personally have a purpose on this planet and I alway think some of mine is to inspire.
-Journeys to other countries far different from ours actually inspires all of us.
-I came home with a full heart and memories rich with culture.
+This fantastic journey lasting just over two weeks brought special moments I will treasure forever.
+The impact we had on one another was a big eye-opener.
+Most of us hope to find a purpose on this planet, and I always think mine, in part, is to inspire others to take an interest in foreign cultures.

-Mel Fey is a Kiwi mum of two with an irrepressible sense of adventure.
+Mel Jenkins is a Kiwi mum of four, with an irrepressible sense of adventure.
 She teaches tourism at The International Travel College of New Zealand and runs her own lifestyle business, ‘Motivation Endurance Learning’ (or MEL for short!).
-She’s about to embark on her biggest challenge to-date; running the Everest Marathon.
 You can follow her journey here.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!